 Visit our travel webpage for more detailed information on how the Student Health Insurance Plan works abroad.

-What happens if I exceed the six-visit limit because I am residing outside of Massachusetts?
+What happens if I exceed the twelve-visit limit because I am residing outside of Massachusetts?

 Will I be covered for routine care outside of Harvard University Health Services (HUHS) if I am residing outside of Massachusetts?

-ACA vaccines, such as the flu shot and pneumonia vaccine, will be covered as part of your pharmacy benefits if you receive the services at a participating pharmacy.
+ACA vaccines, such as the flu shot and pneumonia vaccine, will continue to be covered as part of your pharmacy benefits if you receive the services at a participating Rite Aid or Walgreens pharmacy.
+An immunization at a CVS or CVS Minute Clinic is not covered and you will receive a bill for the service.
 Age restrictions may apply per CDC guidelines.
 Note: some pharmacies may charge an administration fee for the vaccine.

 Where will insurance communications be sent if I am no longer residing on campus?